ess-dive-community/essdive-sample-id-metadata/README.md

 ## Getting started

 ESS-DIVE has worked with community scientists to test use of IGSNs and associated metadata in interdisciplinary Environmental Systems Science.
-We therefore have specific recommendations for extending IGSN metadata for this interdisciplinary community, which are incorporated in the following documents (modified from SESAR IGSN, :
+We therefore have specific recommendations for extending IGSN metadata for this interdisciplinary community, which are incorporated in the following documents (modified from SESAR IGSN):

 - Crosswalk comparing sample-related standards and templates
 - [Downloadable template for sample metadata](sampleTemplate.xls)